Fluid Milk and Fluid Milk Substitutions

 The new requirements for fluid milk and fluid milk substitutions reflect the Dietary Guidelines for Americans and the most relevant nutrition science available.
 These requirements acknowledge the various dietary needs amongst children as they move from infancy to toddlerhood to childhood as well as special dietary accommodations that require flexible, nondairy options.
 To ensure compliance, documentation of fat content and flavored/unflavored designations must be made on their menu.

 The guidelines are listed below:

-- One year old children:
+- 1 year old children:

 Unflavored whole milk only.
 Breastmilk is an allowable milk substitute at any age.

 - 2 years old and older children and adults:

 Low-fat or fat-free milk, low-fat or fat-free lactose reduced milk, low-fat or fat-free lactose free milk, low-fat or fat-free buttermilk, or low-fat and fat-free acidified milk.

 - All milk must be pasteurized fluid milk that meets State and local standards.

 - Children 1 through 5 years old cannot claim any flavored milk or flavored non-dairy beverages.